 - Don't use a walking aid to get you in or out of the chair.
 Push up on the arms of the chair and then take hold of the walking aid.

-- If your chair is too low, fitting chair raises works better than adding and extra cushion, and ensures that the arms and back of the chair still support you.
+- If your chair is too low, fitting chair raisers works better than adding and extra cushion, and ensures that the arms and back of the chair still support you.

-- Walking aids can slip on wet floor areas such as shower rooms or wet rooms.
-Grab rails may be better.
-Ask the advice of an Occupational Therapist if you are unsure.
+- Grab rails may be better in areas where walking aids can slip on wet floor areas such as shower rooms or wet rooms.

 - Small, stick on, motion sensor (PIR) lights can make getting up in the night much safer.
 Stick one to the base of your bedside cabinet or on the landing.